 The oral cavity is the beginning of the gastrointestinal (or GI) tract.
 As such, it’s not surprising it has the second largest and most diverse microbiome after the gut, with over 700 species of bacteria.

 But first, what is a “microbiome”?
 In the simplest terms, the microbiome is the name given to the large number of micro-organisms that naturally live within our body.
 The term oral microbiome, or mouth microbiome, pertains to those organisms normally found in the oral cavity and throat or pharynx.
 Now at first pass, the thought of hundreds of bacteria in the mouth might be off-putting, however these bacteria are our friends, and help to protect our body from bacterial, viral and fungal invaders.
+(Check out our complete guide to dental probiotics).

 The development of an individual’s microbiome begins at birth, from the moment an infant is introduced to nutrition and the environment.
 As we grow we continue to develop our core resident microbiome, which is important in everyday protection from disease-causing organisms.
 The microbiome works together with our body to maintain a check and balance type relationship by not allowing pathogenic organisms to adhere to the oral mucosa and cause disease.
 In other words, it helps the good oral cavity bacteria thrive, and protects against harmful bacteria.